Lemons, Lavender, & Laundry

 Step 2- Measure & Cut

 Once you have all your strips, you are going to need to cut them to the length of your wall using a miter saw.
-We are shiplapping such a small area that we cut each piece to the length of the wall, but if you are working with a wall that is longer that 8′, you will need to figure our how you want your vertical seams.
+We are shiplapping such a small area that we cut each piece to the length of the wall, but if you are working in a space with walls longer that 8′, you will need to figure our how you want your vertical seams to look.
 I, personally, like them staggered.
-We did this out in our barn as you can see below.
+We did this in our barn as you can see below.

 (Say hi to our ducklings that hatched in April)